 When is the Best Time to Visit New Haven?

 There’s no bad time to visit New Haven, since the winters are rather mild here compared to elsewhere in New England.
 We don’t get nearly as much snow as in northern Connecticut or Boston.
 (I’m sure there’s science behind it, perhaps something to do with the water along the Sound tempering our climate…but what do I know?)
 Conversely, summers here are very hot, so to really enjoy being outdoors, I prefer spring or fall.
 The added bonus during those seasons is you get to enjoy the beautiful colors on all the trees.

-Regardless of when you plan to come, I’ve compiled a list of nine top things to see and do in New Haven.
+Regardless of when you plan to come, I’ve compiled a list of top things to see and do in New Haven.
 These are all things you could experience any time of the year!

 Yale University, one of the eight Ivy League schools and the third oldest educational institution in the United States, has a stunning campus.
 I could walk around it for hours.
 The central campus covers 260 acres in downtown New Haven and features many buildings in the traditional “Collegiate Gothic” architectural style.

-Some notable sites at Yale include:
+Some notable sites and things to do at Yale include:

 - Sterling Memorial Library: The largest of all Yale libraries.
 It might remind you of a European cathedral when you see it, with its dramatic arches, cloisters, and 60-foot ceiling.

 - Yale Center for British Art: The largest collection of British art outside of the United Kingdom, featuring artwork from the Elizabethan period onward.